 Benicia Masonic currently hosts three local lodges who meet at the building regularly:

 PLEASE PROVIDE AT LEAST 4 WEEKS NOTICE*

-* Provide sufficient lead time for such matters as getting a certificate of liability (insurance) or a liquor license, if required for your event.
+* Provide sufficient lead time for such matters as getting a certificate of liability (insurance).

 THINGS TO DO IN BENICIA